FISHING REPORT for October 2025:

 Lake Tyers

 Perch and flathead are up around Toorloo Arm.
-Water condition is nice and clear,with temperatures slowly increasing.
-Bream,mullet and trevally are biting on Hurricane lures and vibes.
+Water condition are nice and clear, with temperatures slowly increasing.
+Bream, mullet and trevally are biting on hurricane lures and vibes.

 Mitchell River